homfunc/keras3-crf/README.md

 ```

 Notes
-- Designed for eager mode.
-Building Functional graphs with KerasTensors is not the target.
-- Left-padding masks are not supported; right-padding masks are supported via sequence lengths.
+- Backend-agnostic via Keras 3 universal ops: runs with TensorFlow, Torch, or JAX backends.
+- Eager-first.
+Validated primarily in eager mode; works with Keras Model/fit across backends.
+TF graph mode (tf.function) is supported only for the legacy TF ops in `keras_crf.text`.
+- Masking requires right-padding (ones for valid timesteps followed by zeros).
+Left-padding is not supported.
+- Decode padding: positions beyond the true sequence length are deterministically filled by copying the last valid tag.
-- For single-timestep sequences (time == 1), decode and loss follow the simplified code path (argmax and unary log-sum-exp).
+- Single-timestep sequences (time == 1): decode is argmax at t=0; log-likelihood reduces to the unary term minus logsumexp.

 Backend independence
 - Core ops and the CRF layer now use Keras 3 universal ops and are backend-agnostic (TensorFlow, PyTorch, JAX).